-The XRx-008 program is being developed for the treatment of ADPKD.
+The XRx-008 program is designed to decrease the chronic injury associated with kidney disease in patients with ADPKD.
 Common symptoms of ADPKD include increased SUA, hypertension, endothelial dysfunction, increased protein in the urine and decreased filtering capacity.
 For many ADPKD patients, uric acid levels are increased above the normal range, and in many instances result in the onset of gout.
-As ADPKD progresses, patients and treating physicians currently have limited therapeutic options to slow or halt progression toward end stage renal disease.
+As ADPKD progresses, patients and treating physicians currently have limited therapeutic options to slow or halt progression toward ESRD.